Synopsis: A jovial group of soldiers work and play at Camp Charlotte.

-“Alright.
-Do you mind if I borrow your wedding ring?
+“Alright—do you mind if I borrow your wedding ring?
 I won’t hurt it and I’ll give it back shortly.
 I need to do a little bit of practicing on a string trick that I plan on doing at the fort.
-In the meantime, I’ll make a bet with you and you can probably make some money off my mistakes while I rehearse,” Bram went on.
+In the meantime, I’ll make a bet with you.
+You will probably make some money off my mistakes while I rehearse,” Bram went on.

-Bram put up two bits saying that he could successfully remove the ring from the middle of the looped string which was stretched taut between Roy’s index fingers.
-Of course, after some crafty maneuvers Bram removed the ring and won Roy’s money.
+Bram put up two bits saying that he could successfully remove the ring from the middle of a looped string, which was stretched taut between Roy’s index fingers.
+Of course, after some crafty maneuvers, Bram removed the ring and won Roy’s money.
 Transfixed, the company closed in on Bram and Roy near the campfire.

-Lucent in the audience laughed at the blunder.
-The bookie in Lucent emerged at the opportunity of another trick.
+Lucent, in the audience, laughed at the blunder.
+Then the bookie in Lucent emerged at the opportunity of another trick.
 Men started fingering their dimes.